 Zero separation.
 Together for better care!
 Infant and family-centred developmental care in times of COVID-19 – A global survey of parents’ experiences

 The COVID-19 pandemic has created exceptional challenges, especially for the care of preterm, sick and low birthweight infants.
-Restrictions to stem virus transmission have impacted the provision of healthcare, including infant and family-centred developmental care (IFCDC).
+While most restrictions were necessary to stem virus transmission, some have impacted the provision of healthcare, including infant and family-centred developmental care (IFCDC).
 Hospitalised newborns, together with their families, have been severely affected by separation policies with so far unforeseen short and long-term consequences.
 We therefore call for a zero separation policy and the consistent application of an IFCDC approach.

 The study: This global online-survey was conducted to explore parents’ experiences with regard to the disruptions and restrictions on different elements of IFCDC during the first year of the COVID-19 pandemic.
 Parents of newborns in need of special/intensive care shared their experiences regarding prenatal care, parental access, infant nutrition and breastfeeding, health communication, and mental health.

 Results: Overall, 2103 parents from 56 countries participated in the survey.
 More than half of the participants were not allowed to have a support person present during the birth of their child.
 A further alarming finding was the strict separation of parents and their newborns; one in five parents indicated that no-one was allowed to be present with the hospitalised newborn.
 Country-specific differences could be identified, showing that several elements of IFCDC seem to be more affected in some countries than in others.

 Global findings published in The Lancet’s EClinical Medicine: https://bit.ly/3iGFmo1

 Commentary in the Lancet Child & Adolescent Health: https://bit.ly/2YZgwcg